 - Target academic and athletic scholarships.
 Your child’s college might offer them, as well as local community groups, companies and others.

 Just like saving for retirement, planning for your child's education can be daunting but both are extremely important to do!
-These are just a few suggestions we found and hope they are helpful.
+These are just a few suggestions we found helpful to save for the future.
 It's never to late to start planning and saving for your future and your child's education.
 You got this.
-As always, we are here for you to help with any questions you may have.
+As always, Flagship Bank is here for you to help with any questions you may have.